Setting/Removing Civil Trials

 settlement or complete settlement when counsel wishes to appear solely to make a

 Removing a Case from the Docket

 The Clerk’s Office cannot remove a case from the docket unless it is agreed to by both parties.
-To remove a case or continue a case, the attorneys/pro se parties must call Judges’ Chambers 703-792-6010.
+To remove a case or continue a case, the attorneys/pro se parties must call Judges’ Chambers 703-792-6171.
 Only a Judge can continue a Show Cause.

-hold docket, in lieu of waiting in the hallway for the case to perhaps be called, counsel can agree to set the matter over for a new data certain.
+hold docket, in lieu of waiting in the hallway for the case to perhaps be called, counsel can agree to set the matter over for a new date certain.
 See the person at the desk outside of Chambers to obtain a new date.

 To reschedule a hearing or trial that has been continued to a date certain, you must follow the same procedure available when the hearing/trial was set.